 But the art of the sugar-making is still needed for many local recipes, as well as to give a reminder of the patience, perseverance and sustainable living that have characterised society in the middle of the ocean; the authentic flavours of island life.

 Dhiyaa hakuru would traditionally have been produced by the raiveriya, who draws the sap from the tree by carefully trimming the stem three times a day to keep it flowing.
 With the same process used for toddy-tapping, sugar makers then carefully tie and cover the end of the stem to prevent the fibres spreading apart and drying out.

 After enough sap is collected, it is placed in a large pan and boiled, with 14 litres eventually being reduced over three days to around 2 litres of sugary syrup.
 The fire kindled at this house in Gaafu Dhaalu Madaveli uses locally collected wood and coconut husks – far cheaper than imported gas.
 Indeed, everything used in the process can be found in most islanders’ back gardens.

 Perhaps the key part of the process, and a sign of classic island ingenuity, is the addition of coral rocks from the beach, which are added and replaced multiple times during the cooking process.
-While these magic stones are said to prevent the sugar from burning, the limestone is likely to be playing a similar role to the calcium carbonate added to sugarcane juice during industrial refining processes.
+While these magic stones are said to prevent the sugar from foaming and burning, the limestone is likely to be playing a similar role to the calcium carbonate added to sugarcane juice during industrial refining processes.

 In factories, the added lime attracts and bonds with unwanted plant fats and waxes, clarifying the mixture and helping to produce a fine granulated product.
 While the island refining process is clearly less effective, and the science not fully understood, it does mean that every jar of dhiyaa hakuru tastes truly Maldivian.